jluo1996/MonsterHunterRise_Utilities/README.md

 - **Real-time Updates**: All UI elements update in real-time during hunts
 - **Performance Optimized**: Configurable update rates and performance settings
-- **Modular Design**: Enable/disable individual UI modules as needed
+- **Modular Design**: Enable/disable individual mods as needed
-- **Positioning**: Fully customizable positioning and scaling of all UI elements
+- **Easy Management**: Simple GUI for installing and uninstalling mods

 ## Configuration

-Access the configuration menu in-game by pressing the Insert key (configurable).
+The MHR Overlay includes extensive customization options accessible in-game by pressing the Insert key (configurable).
 You can:

 - Toggle visibility of individual modules
 - Adjust positions and sizes